🏞 Perfect Yosemite Itinerary for 2023: See it All in 1-3 Days

 Sunrise at Tunnel View

 Begin your day at the most iconic viewpoint in all of Yosemite National Park.
-Sunrise at Tunnel View is one of those lifetime travel bucket-list items that everyone should attempt to experience.
+Sunrise at Tunnel View is one of those lifetime travel bucket list items that everyone should attempt to experience.

 In the spring, the sun will rise directly in line with the viewpoint.
 By summer, it peeks out from behind El Capitan to the left of the vista.
 In the winter, it actually will not make it over the mountains to the right of the vista for an additional hour or more.

-Be sure to get there early!
-The park entrance gate gets insanely busy and backed up, which will cost you precious hours.
 Additionally, the parking lot can get full within an hour of sunrise.
-Do yourself a favor and get parked up at least 15 minutes before sunrise to enjoy the beautiful colors and magical light.
+I recommend arriving early and getting parked at least 15 minutes before sunrise to enjoy the beautiful colors and magical light.

 Drive the Yosemite Valley Scenic Loop